angelolz/CookieClickerRPC/README.md

 If everything was installed correctly, you should see the below output and your rich presence on Discord!
 ![It's working! :D](https://i.imgur.com/JAIsMk4.png)

+# Troubleshooting
+### "App closes instantly when I run the app"
+This is probably because the app is trying to find a Java Runtime Environment and can't find one.
+Follow the steps for Windows in [this site](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/) to set Java in your `PATH` system variable.

 # Bugs/Feedback
 There are times when I might've left a nasty bug in there, that's my bad!
 My JavaScript skills aren't the best, since I don't have a lot of experience with it.
 With that said, if you do spot a bug or have any issues, please [open an issue](https://github.com/angelolz1/CookieClickerRPC/issues)!

 # Dependencies Used:
 - [Vatuu/discord-rpc](https://github.com/Vatuu/discord-rpc) for the Java implementation of Rich Presence